13 Ways to Protect Your Home on Halloween

 Vandalism, Lawsuits and Your Home on Halloween

-Not only should you keep your home well lit on Halloween, you need to take care of a few things on your property because they can easily be stolen: lawn furniture, lawn ornaments and even gardening tools are there for the taking so clear your property of anything that can be carried away.
+- Not only should you keep your home well lit on Halloween, but you also need to take care of a few things on your property because they can easily be stolen: lawn furniture, lawn ornaments, and even gardening tools are there for the taking so clear your property of anything that can be carried away.

 Protect an Empty House